Earth Notes: On the Zoom H1n "Handy" Field Recorder: ReviewUpdated 2022-09-18.

 2020-12-18: Zoom (Not That One)

-I think I still have somewhere my previous attempt to put together a no-moving-parts field audio recorder and mic, USB connected, many years ago.
+I think that I still have somewhere my previous attempt to put together a no-moving-parts field audio recorder and mic, USB connected, many years ago.
 Not very successful.
 What audio I have collected in the field has often been with a camera, sometimes in combination with video or stills.

 For the EOU Earth Notes podcast I upped my game significantly with the Blue Yeti mic and 16-bit 48ksps stereo recording.

 And then I got to borrow an Olympus LS-P4 field recorder (thanks Deniz): Diarycast - Conscious Uncouping - Travel.
 That showed my what could be done with a good, compact device.
 (And I haven't filled its 8GB internal storage yet, five months later!)

 Lockdown notwithstanding, the Olympus loan wasn't meant to be a long one.
 And after months of reasonable use, I think I will have a continuing requirement for more of the same.

 On I ordered from Amazon for £82.10 (ex-VAT) a Zoom H1n/UK Handy Recorder, and for £9.45 (ex-VAT) a YOUSHARES Zoom H1n Recorder Foam & Furry Indoor/Outdoor Windscreen Muff, Pop Filter/Wind Cover Shield Fits Zoom H1n & H1.

 Postage was free, the order total was £91.55 including VAT, and delivery was on .

 I am using an 8GB micro-SD card that I have to hand.
 The H1n didn't understand what was on it (a RPi image probably!) and offered to format it, which seems to have worked.
 The internal store is very limited.

 A pair of alkaline AAA cells is supplied with the Zoom, but I have some NiMH rechargeables on their way.
 (The Zoom will accommodate alkaline, NiMH and lithium cells.)

-(For reference, the Olympus LS-P4 appears to be readily available for ~£140 including VAT and postage.)
+(For reference, the Olympus LS-P4 was (when I bought the H1n) readily available for ~£140 including VAT and postage.)

 2020-12-21: Initial Impressions

 Total seems to have been a busy day, so not much time to do much after the H1n arrived early afternoon.